We're used to hearing about inventions or discoveries made by men.

 Billings studied art and specialized in plaster of Paris sculptures.
 In the late 1970s, one of her sculptures fell and shattered, so she began experimenting in her basement.
 Eight years later, she invented an additive that, when mixed with gypsum and concrete, creates a very hard, non-toxic, fire-proof plaster.

 Billings has two patents for her work, but she has kept the complete recipe for Geobond a secret.
 Meanwhile, contractors use Geobond every day.

 3. Foxfibre-colored Cotton Invented by Sally Fox

 Sally Fox is a cotton breeder who breeds naturally colored varieties of cotton.
-She is the inventor of FoxFibre, hailed as the first species of long-fiber naturally-colored cotton that can be spun into thread on a machine.
+She is the inventor of FoxFibre, which is hailed as the first species of long-fiber, naturally-colored cotton that can be spun into thread on a machine.

-Naturally colored cotton has existed for centuries in the wild.
-And Fox, a long-staple variety that could be milled into a variety of textiles, including denim could considerably reduce the amount of pollution created through dyeing textiles.
+Naturally-colored cotton has existed for centuries in the wild.
+And Fox, a long-staple variety that could be milled into a variety of textiles (including denim) could considerably reduce the amount of pollution that's created through dyeing textiles.

 4. Liquid paper was invented by Bette Nesmith Graham

 As electric typewriters came into widespread use after World War II, Bette Nesmith Graham and countless other secretaries had a big problem — while the new machines made typing easier, their carbon-film ribbons made it impossible to correct mistakes neatly with a pencil eraser.